About Paul Lachelier, Learning Life’s Founder

 Paul Lachelier is a sociologist and nonprofit entrepreneur passionate about making the world a better place through civic innovation.

 Learning Life’s mission grew in large part out of Paul’s experiences as a teacher.
-“Learning is becoming increasingly important to personal and societal success, but formal education in schools often aggravates deepening global inequalities by sorting people into schools, grades and classes by academic ability, which is significantly and unfairly shaped by family background,” he notes.
-“Having taught at a wide variety of schools, from a community college to Harvard, I’ve seen first hand how vast the differences are in our youth’s preparedness for school, work, citizenship and life.”
+“Learning is becoming increasingly important to personal and societal success, but formal education in schools often aggravates deepening global inequalities by sorting people into schools, grades and classes by academic ability, which is profoundly and unfairly shaped by family background,” he notes.
+“Having taught at a wide variety of schools, from a community college to Harvard, I’ve seen first hand how vast the differences are in our youth’s preparedness for school, work and citizenship.”

 “It doesn’t have to be this way,” he adds.
-“We can help tackle deepening inequalities and make our world a better place for all by making learning a more vital part of everyday life beyond school walls.
+“We can help tackle deepening inequalities and make our world a better place for all by making learning and citizen engagement a more vital part of everyday life.
 That’s what Learning Life is all about.”

 Paul’s published writings have appeared in academic journals, online media as well as newspapers including the Boston Globe, Chicago Tribune, Milwaukee Journal Sentinel, and the Orlando Sentinel.
-You can learn more about Paul and read some of his writings on democracy, education and culture on our News & Blog page, at his personal website and his academia.edu page.
+You can learn more about Paul and read some of his writings on democracy, education, culture and citizen engagement on our News & Blog page, at his personal website and his academia.edu page.